Stolpersteine – Prague Stumble Stones

 So They Commemorate People That Died in WW2?

 The majority of the Prague Stumble Stones relate to people who were specifically deported from their home with the ultimate aim to kill them.
 They also commemorate people that survived the deportation and people that were forced to emigrate.
-The object cover plaques are 10cm by 10cm and made of brass.
-In some cities you may find “stolperschwellen” which is a longer version 100cm by 10cm to memorialise a group (there are none in Prague).
+The object cover plaques are usually 10cm by 10cm and made of brass.
+In some cities you may find “stolperschwellen” (threshold) which is a longer version 100cm by 10cm to memorialise a group of disabled people (there are none in Prague).
 An example of stolperschwellen in Germany is at the Stralsund main train station where it records the fact that 1169 mentally ill people were deported for execution in 1939 under the “Aktion T4” program.

 What Can You Learn From Stumble Stones?